Divorce

 In simple terms, divorce is the legal process by which the family court brings a marriage to an end.
 It does not resolve the arrangements for children, property or finances but all of these issues, which are often more complicated, can be dealt with separately alongside the divorce.
 Every divorce is different and our specialist solicitors will treat you as an individual not a “case”.

 Despite newspaper headlines there isn’t such a thing as a ‘quickie divorce’ and the process itself will take at least 6 months.
 This can take longer if there are court delays, delays in receiving responses from the other person or if financial arrangements need to be finalised.
+Difficulties commonly arising include the failure of the Respondent to return their paperwork to court or disagreement between the two of you about how the marital assets should be divided.

 Either one of the divorcing couple can apply for a divorce as long as they have been married for at least a year and one of the divorcing couple has been resident in England and Wales for the year before the application for divorce is made.
 It is also possible to make a joint application for divorce.
 The original marriage certificate, or a certified copy, will be sent to the court with the divorce petition.
 If the marriage took place abroad or the certificate is in another language you will need specialist advice from our solicitors.